 The weekend concluded on Sunday after lunch and some attendees stayed until Monday or Tuesday enjoying further time in Lampeter.
 Grateful thanks must go to the University for its hospitality and to the members of the Committee for all the background in organising work the Reunion.
 Part of the weekend was the regular services in the Chapel and thanks go to Dr Richard Fenwick, the Rev. Canon Ron Lloyd, the Rev. Stuart Brace and Father Matthew Hill the Chaplain.
 Added to the traditional services has been a Roman Catholic Mass for these last two years, celebrated by John Pascoe (grad.
 1967).

-2010 The Reunion was the last one whilst Lampeter is a single institution: the new future on every front.
+The 2010 Reunion was the last one whilst Lampeter is a single institution: the new demic year in September 2010.
+We hope for a bright future on every front.